b-lukaszuk/RJ_BS_eng/contents/association.md

-We can see that whenever both variables (on X- and on Y-axis) increase simultaneously (points lie alongside `/` imaginary line like in
-@fig:ch07biomassCor) then the covariance is positive.
+We can see that whenever both variables (on X- and on Y-axis) increase simultaneously (points lie alongside `/` imaginary line like in Figure 27) then the covariance is positive.
 If one variable increases whereas the other decreases (points lie alongside `\` imaginary line) then the covariance is negative.
 Whereas in the case when one variable changes and the other is stable (points lie alongside `|` or `-` line) the covariance is equal